mattijn/topojson/README.md

 ## Installation

-The package is not yet released on PyPi and can currently be installed through git:
+The package is released on PyPi as version 1.0rc1.
+Installation can be done by:

-`python -m pip install git+https://github.com/mattijn/topojson.git`
+`python3 -m pip install topojson`

 The required dependencies are: